GNOME/gnome-software/doc/vendor-customisation.md

 ---------------------------------

 There are several ways to promote and highlight specific apps in GNOME Software.
-On the overview page, there’s a carousel of featured apps (`featured_carousel`), and an “Editor’s Choice” section (`box_curated`).
+On the Explore page, there’s a carousel of featured apps (`featured_carousel`), and an “Editor’s Choice” section (`box_curated`).
 Both of them highlight curated sets of apps.
 The same is true on each category
 page: a carousel (`top_carousel`) and an “Editor’s Choice” section